Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) are information processing architectures that model representations from networked data and allow for decentralized implementation through localized communications.
-Existing GNN architectures often assume ideal communication links and ignore channel effects, such as fading and noise, leading to performance degradation in real-world implementation.
-This paper proposes graph neural networks over the air (AirGNNs), a novel GNN architecture that incorporates the communication model into the architecture.
-AirGNN modifies the graph convolutional operation that shifts graph signals over random communication graphs to take into account channel fading and noise when aggregating features from neighbors, thus, improving the architecture robustness to channel impairments during testing.
-We propose a stochastic gradient descent based method to train the AirGNN, and show that the training procedure converges to a stationary solution.
-Numerical simulations on decentralized source localization and multi-robot flocking corroborate theoretical findings and show superior performance of the AirGNN over wireless communication channels.
+Graph neural networks (GNNs) model representations from networked data and allow for decentralized inference through localized communications.
+Existing GNN architectures often assume ideal communications and ignore potential channel effects, such as fading and noise, leading to performance degradation in real-world implementation.
+Considering a GNN implemented over nodes connected through wireless links, this paper conducts a stability analysis to study the impact of channel impairments on the performance of GNNs, and proposes graph neural networks over the air (AirGNNs), a novel GNN architecture that incorporates the communication model.
+AirGNNs modify graph convolutional operations that shift graph signals over random communication graphs to take into account channel fading and noise when aggregating features from neighbors, thus, improving architecture robustness to channel impairments during testing.
+We develop a channel-inversion signal transmission strategy for AirGNNs when channel state information (CSI) is available, and propose a stochastic gradient descent based method to train AirGNNs when CSI is unknown.
+The convergence analysis shows that the training procedure approaches a stationary solution of an associated stochastic optimization problem and the variance analysis characterizes the statistical behavior of the trained model.
+Experiments on decentralized source localization and multi-robot flocking corroborate theoretical findings and show superior performance of AirGNNs over wireless communication channels.